odoo/paper-muncher/doc/handbook.md

  - Markup parser `vaev-markup` responsible for parsing html and xml into a DOM.
  - Style engine `vaev-style` responsible for parsing CSS into stylesheet object, and compute style.
  - Layout engine `vaev-layout` takes the computed style and DOM and build a fragment tree, this fragment tree is then layout following the different formating option offered by CSS (flex, grid, table, block and inline)
- - Paint engine `vaev-paint`, takes the layout tree and build a paint tree, this paint tree is then ready to be displayed on the screen or converted to a PDF file.
  - And a driver `vaev-driver` that tie all the other component together

 (See [the architecture diagram](../src/web/diagrams.tldr) for a visual representatio of how these component interacts)